PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 Interceptors are constrained in their sensor update frequency, which is configurable for each interceptor type.
 As a result, interceptors can change their actuation input at a rate faster than the sensor update frequency.
-The simulator currently uses a naive guidance filter simply performs a zero-hold interpolation on the latest sensor output and applies the latest acceleration to a model of the sensing target until the next sensor output arrives and resets the model's position, velocity, and acceleration.
+The simulator currently uses a naive guidance filter that simply performs a zero-order hold interpolation on the latest sensor output and applies the latest acceleration to a model of the sensing target until the next sensor output arrives and updates the model's position, velocity, and acceleration.
 In other words, for $nT \leq t < (n + 1)T$, where $T$ is the sensor update period, the simple target model is as follows:
 $$
 \frac{d}{dt} \begin{bmatrix}